betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 spacecraft coast thereafter.
 This latter approach was more likely to result in better alignment of the barbecue roll with a principle axis.
 Instead of using the AGC, the astronauts used their manual hand controllers at minimum impulse.
 Over a period of 10-20 minutes, they slowly accelerated the roll with a series of short bursts of the RCS jets.
-It worked perfectly and the astronauts got their much needed sleep.
+This approach worked perfectly and the astronauts got their much needed sleep.

 ### Cycle stealing gone awry; restart to the rescue
 GN&C sensors such as the IMU and radar used the technique of *cycling stealing*<sup>[10]</sup> to update their state in AGC erasable memory.
 In cycle stealing, normal program execution is briefly paused.
 The program counter temporarily stops incrementing while data from external hardware is routed over the bus to the computer's erasable memory.
-In normal operation, delays caused by cycle stealing were insignificant occurring perhaps dozens of times per second.
-However, in Apollo 11 there was a phasing problem in the rendezvous radar circuitry causing cycles to be stolen at their maximum allowed rate of 12,800 times per second.
+In normal operation, delays caused by cycle stealing were insignificant, occurring perhaps dozens of times per second.
+However, in Apollo 11 there was a phasing problem in the rendezvous radar circuitry, causing cycles to be stolen at their maximum allowed rate of 12,800 times per second.
 The resulting delays in essential guidance and control programs meant the computer occasionally did not have sufficient resources to complete all work within its pre-defined *duty cycle* triggering program alarms.<sup>[7]</sup>